polarbeargo/SUSE-Cloud-Native-Foundations-Scholarship/README.md

 Yesterday: Examined Lesson 4, 5 quizzes, and dive deeper into the further readings.
 Read and Implemented project data lake and signed up for Study Buddy Program.
 Today: Reading, and implementing project data lake, revisiting Lesson 5 CI/CD with cloud native tooling and Lesson 4 Open Source PaaS lecture materials and further readings.
 blocker: None

+Day 13 - Sprint 2:
+Yesterday: Revisited Lesson 5 CI/CD with cloud native tooling section 5 Github Actions Walkthrough.
+Read, and implemented project data lake.
+Today: Attending the Lesson Walkthroughs by #l1_cloud_fundamentals.
+Reading, and implementing the project data lake.
+Super exciting about the upcoming events like lesson walkthroughs and Cloud Native Foundations AMA Session 🌟!
+Participating study jam!
+Jam with everyone 🤩 to midnight!
+Thank you, #l1_cloud_fundamentals for the Lesson Walkthroughs!
+blocker: None